opentok/opentok-android-sdk-samples/README.md

     publisherViewContainer = (RelativeLayout) findViewById(R.id.publisherview);
     subscriberViewContainer = (RelativeLayout) findViewById(R.id.subscriberview);

-A *Publisher* is an object represents an audio-video stream sent from the Android device to the OpenTok session.
+A *Publisher* is an object that represents an audio-video stream sent from the Android device to the OpenTok session.
 A *Subscriber* is an object that subscribes to an audio-video stream from the OpenTok session that you display on your device.
 The subscriber stream can be one published by your device or (more commonly) a stream another client publishes to the OpenTok session.